wdat521/cost-saving-analysis/README.md

 ## 📊 Data Overview
-The dataset is simulated using ChatGPT and python. my knowledge on networking/telecommunication.
+The dataset is simulated using ChatGPT, python, and my knowledge on networking/telecommunication inventory data.

 **Type:** `pandas.core.frame.DataFrame`